-Probate is the legal process that occurs after someone passes away, involving the validation of their will, inventorying assets, paying debts and taxes, and distributing the remaining assets to heirs.
-While necessary in some cases, probate can be time-consuming, stressful, and costly.
-Fortunately, with careful estate planning, you can significantly reduce or even eliminate probate costs.
-Here’s how.
+Probate is the legal process that occurs after someone passes away.
+It involves validating a will, inventorying assets, paying debts and taxes, and distributing remaining assets to heirs.
+While probate is sometimes necessary, it can be time-consuming, stressful, and expensive.
+With careful estate planning, however, you can significantly reduce or even avoid probate costs.

 Understanding Probate Costs